-Just World Educational is a not-for-profit organization incorporated in Virginia in December 2015, with a distinguished, eight-person Board.
+Just World Educational is a not-for-profit organization incorporated in Virginia in December 2015, with a distinguished, seven-person Board.
 JWE is dedicated to providing a range of educational resources to inform and expand the public discourse in North America on issues of vital international concern.
 Its current focus is on issues of peace and justice, with particular attention to the Middle East.

 JWE is a public-education partner for several organizations including Just World Books, a book-publishing imprint founded by former Christian Science Monitor columnist Helena Cobban, that since 2010 has published some thirty titles on issues reflecting JWE’s current concerns.
 JWE’s staff team organizes a range of public-ed programs that are free and open to the public, involving Just World Books authors and other experts.
 They are also building this website into a major multimedia resource for informing and educating the public on these issues.

 JWE has a Memorandum of Understanding with Virginia Organizing, a 501c3 organization that accepts grants and donations on behalf of JWE.